compgen-io/cgpipe/docs/01-Introduction.md

 # What is CGPipe?

 CGPipe is a language for building data analysis pipelines.
-It is a declarative programming language similar to Makefiles, however instead of directly executing target scripts, jobs are submitted to a dedicated job scheduler, such as SGE or SLURM.
+It is a declarative programming language similar to Makefiles, however instead of directly executing target scripts, jobs are submitted to a dedicated job scheduler, such as PBS, SGE, or SLURM.

 ## Similarities and differences to Makefiles